bwegt Thumbnail

 Wireframes

-To create our prototype, we started by creating low- and mid-fidelity wireframes on Figma of the key screens the users would be interacting with.
+To create our prototype, we started by creating mid-fidelity wireframes on Figma of the key screens the users would be interacting with.
 This way we could set our priorities of each screen straight and focus on the important functions the user would be looking for.

 Style Guide